Ahmad6564/Chess-Automation/README.md

 3. piece_recognition.py

-Purpose: Use LLaVA to identify piece type & color on each square.
+Purpose: Use UI-TARS to identify piece type & color on each square.

 Responsibilities:

-Load llava-hf/llava-v1.6-34b-hf.
+Load ByteDance-Seed/UI-TARS-1.5-7B.

 Query model with prompt like: